 Then, reset your breaker by pushing it so that it is entirely off, then moving it the other way to reset it.
 If the breaker automatically flips back to OFF, you may need a new breaker.

 If you checked the breaker and the light is still out, it may be that the bulb itself has burnt out.
 How many people does it take to change a pool light bulb?
 Just one (maybe two)!
 Follow the instructions above (for changing the lens gasket) and get the housing unit on your pool deck.

 Remove the bulb and shake it next to your ear.
-If you hear something loose inside, it means the filament has burnt out and that you need to replace the bulb.
+If you hear something loose inside, it means the filament has burnt out, and you need to replace the bulb.

-I have a full article on how to replace a pool light bulb that you can read for more detailed instructions.
+I have an entire article on how to replace a pool light bulb that you can read for more detailed instructions.

 Pro-tip: putting a bit of dielectric bulb grease in the socket will make the bulb much easier to remove the next time you have to change it!

 The ground fault circuit interrupter (GFCI) is a safety mechanism designed to lower electrocution risk.
 You can find GFCI buttons on electrical outlets in your bathroom or kitchen, anywhere where electricity and water might mix.
 There is probably one in your circuit breaker box.

 The GFCI reads the current traveling through a circuit and shuts it down if it detects any changes.
 They can be pretty sensitive and prone to “nuisance tripping,” where they shut down the current despite no danger.
 What causes nuisance tripping?
 Long circuits (more than 100 feet), fluorescent bulbs, and motors like exhaust fans.